Act now to ensure sourcing and manufacturing optionality

 - The global pandemic has added a new layer of risk to the environmental, geopolitical, economic and technological factors supply chains were facing at the beginning of the year

-- Trade negotiations between the European Union and UK are continuing amid growing concerns that the two sides will fail to reach an agreement before the end of the year
+- Brexit trade negotiations between the European Union and UK are continuing amid growing concerns that the two sides will fail to reach an agreement before the end of the year

 - In an increasingly uncertain world, supply chain leaders need to quickly take measures to manage short, mid and long-term risk through supply chain resilience